Nicaraguan Adjustment and Central American Relief Act: History

-Unfortunately, the Temporary Protected Status was not a long term solution and expired after two years.
+Nonetheless, the Temporary Protected Status was not a long term solution and expired after two years.
 The State Department was forced to face the challenge of what the next move was for Guatemalans and Salvadorians under TPS.
 The State Department in response to the expiration created the deferred enforced departure (DED) which would extend up to 1996.
 DED essentially extended TPS and stopped any mass deportations for Central Americans until Congress could form a solution.
 The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA) did not consider asylees that were granted temporary status as a class suit from Thornburgh, meaning that about 240,000 asylees were excluded from IIRIRA.
 There status remained in limbo.
 However, advocates of Central Americans were joined in support by U.S. and Central American government officials, and Cuban activists to lobby for a new legislation that would include Nicaraguans, Cubans, Eastern Europeans, Guatemalans, and Salvadorians which then created the Nicaraguan Adjustment and Central American Relief Act.